BLCK-B/MusicReleaseTracker/README.md

 In the program, add artists and for each artist optionally insert links of sources according to instructions.
 After the initial setup, click refresh button to initiate the scraping process.

+**Zero trust**: Hash check is not really possible unless you compile from source: used are launch4j and NSIS (script included).
+To avoid granting admin permission, download and unzip the installer.
+You can run the exe, but ensure a folder *MusicReleaseTracker* exists in appdata.
+Note the JDK issue.

 **JDK not found issue [#5](https://github.com/BLCK-B/MusicReleaseTracker/issues/5)**: you can solve this by [downloading JDK here](https://www.oracle.com/java/technologies/downloads/#jdk20-windows).
 The folder named jdk-20 must be located at `C:\Program Files\Java\jdk-20` exactly.
 This solution is temporary.

 ### License